bailscodesstuff/Computer-Accessory-Shop/README.md

-# OOPProject
-A nice introduction to object orientated programming.
-The project brief is in the pdf file I uploaded, enjoy!
+# Java Project : Computer Accesories Shop
+This was an introduction to OOP project I did during my first year of univeristy.
+It was my first experince with OOP and Java, and I achieved 85% on it.